NegarKhazraei/Baby-Names-Trend/README.md

 #### 4. Check Rank and Count Values
 ```
-sql
+SQL
-# Ensure that Rank is positive and within a reasonable range (e.g., 1 to the total number of names).
+# Ensure that the Rank is positive and within a reasonable range (e.g., 1 to the total number of names).
-# Ensure that Count is non-negative.
+# Ensure that the Count is non-negative.

 SELECT *
 FROM `my-project-438016.babyname.names`